Israeli blockade of the Gaza Strip (2023–present): Consequences of blockade

 The blockade resulted in a 90% drop in electricity availability, impacting hospital power supplies, sewage plants, and shutting down desalination plants that provide drinking water.
 According to WHO, 27 out of 35 hospitals in the Gaza Strip were shut down by 23 November 2023.

 On 17 November, Oxfam stated Gaza's water supply was at 17% of its pre-siege capacity.
 On 7 December, the World Health Organization reported increases in acute respiratory infections, scabies, jaundice, and diarrhea.

 On 7 December 2023, the World Food Programme stated that 97% of households had inadequate food consumption and 83% in southern Gaza were surviving through "extreme consumption strategies."
 On 15 December, the United Nations estimated nine out of ten residents were not eating food every day.
 On 22 December, UNICEF warned of the increasingly growing threat of famine in the Gaza Strip.

 Direct attacks on telecommunications infrastructure by Israel, electricity blockades and fuel shortages have caused the near-total collapse of Gaza's largest cell network providers.
 Lack of internet access has obstructed Gazan citizens from communicating with loved ones, learning of IDF operations, and identifying both the areas most exposed to bombing and possible escape routes.
 The blackouts have also impeded emergency services, making it more difficult to locate and access the time-critical injured, and have impeded humanitarian aid agencies and journalists as well.
 By December 2023 200,000 Gazans (approximately 10% of the population) had received internet access through an eSIM provided by Connecting Humanity.

 In May 2025, it was announced that prices had skyrocketed for basic food stuffs at markets in Gaza with a 25 kg (55 lb) bag of flour priced at $415 (£313) in Gaza City, a 30 fold increase since the end of February 2025.

 Famine

 The Israel–Hamas war has led to high risk of famine conditions in the Gaza Strip, resulting from Israeli airstrikes and the ongoing blockade of the Gaza Strip by Israel, which includes restrictions on humanitarian aid.
-In early 2024, 2.2 million people in Gaza are were experiencing food insecurity at emergency level.
+In early 2024, 2.2 million people in Gaza were experiencing food insecurity at emergency level.